Places across the U.S. are testing no-strings cash as part of the social safety net

 Researchers also reject the stigma that poor people can't be trusted with free money.

-"They spend the money in ways that everyone does," says Stacia West, a co-founder of the University of Pennsylvania's Center for Guaranteed Income Research.
+"They spend the money in ways that everyone does," says Stacia West with the University of Tennessee, and a co-founder of the University of Pennsylvania's Center for Guaranteed Income Research.
 "Going to the grocery store, making sure the rent is paid, paying the car note."

 She and her co-researcher Amy Castro have published peer-reviewed research on several cash aid pilots, including in Stockton, Calif., and are following others around the country.
 They find that — no surprise — the extra income makes people more financially stable.
 After about six months of payments, they also start to see "little glimmers of changes in a person's psychology," says West.
 "We see increases in a person's psychological well-being, so a reduction in psychological distress."